 Cleaning Oil-Based Polyurethane

 - Use a furniture polish: To give your oil-based polyurethane a nice shine, consider using a furniture polish.
-Simply apply a small amount of polish to a soft cloth and wipe it over the surface in a circular motion.
+Apply a small amount of polish to a soft cloth and wipe it over the surface in a circular motion.
 This will help restore the shine and protect the surface from dirt and grime.

 Cleaning Water-Based Polyurethane